syncfusion-content/wpf-docs/wpf/DatePicker/SfDateSelector.md

 ## Change the YearCell Template

 We can change the year selector template by using the [YearCellTemplate](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfDateSelector~YearCellTemplate.html) property.
-In that, we can add any image, icon or text with the year number.
+In that, we can add like image, icon or text with the year numbers.

 {% highlight xaml %}